 As of iOS13, these phones can also write to NFC tags with an appropriate App.

-Even with the latest iOS13 operating system, the 7, 8 and X iPhones cannot read NFC Tags natively.
+iOS 13 : With iOS13 or earlier, the 7, 8 and X iPhones cannot read NFC Tags natively.
 This means that while these generations of iPhones can read NFC tags, they can't do it out of the box.
 An additional App is required.

 Seritag recommend NXP's TagInfo or NXP's NFC Launch apps.
 TagInfo is a more full featured whereas NFC Launch is a lightweight app designed simply for reading a web link from an NFC tag.